ryanmoran/explorations/0002-tilt/README.md

 could help them match the `local_resource()` in their Tiltfile to the build process that'll be used for prod.

-## Installing Tilt on your workstation
+## If you want to try out Tilt yourself, you can install it locally

 1. Install [Docker for Mac](https://docs.docker.com/docker-for-mac/install/)
 1. In the Docker preferences, click [Enable Kubernetes](https://docs.docker.com/docker-for-mac/#kubernetes)